 Gender and Trade: Theory and Evidence

-The evidence on linkages between on the one hand trade liberalisation and expansion, and on the other gender inequality in earnings, employment opportunities, working conditions, consumption, and decision making processes in the household and wider society is found to be highly diverse, although to a considerable extent in a predictable fashion.
-We link impacts with country-specific initial conditions; highlight trade-offs with other development goals; and spell out implications for long-term growth, as well as for international trade agreements.
+The evidence on linkages between on the one hand trade liberalisation and expansion, and on the other gender inequality in earning, employment opportunities, working conditions, consumption, and decision-making processes in the household and wider society is found to be diverse, although to a considerable extent in a predictable fashion.
+We link impacts with country-specific initial conditions; highlight trade-offs with other development goals; and spell out implications for long-term growth, as well as for international agreements.

 DEV Key Contact: